 Little by little, add the dry ingredients to the butter/sugar in the stand mixer.
 Mix until the flour mixture is incorporated.

 Add the chocolate chips and 1 cup of the M&Ms to the dough, and mix until they are distributed throughout.

-Drop golfball-sized balls of dough onto the prepared cookie sheets.
-Gently push a few M&Ms into the tops of the dough balls, so that when they bake up, they will look pretty and professional.
+Using a cookie scoop, portion the cookie dough onto the prepared cookie sheets.
+Gently push a few M&Ms into the tops of the dough balls.

 Chill the dough for at least 30 minutes, and up to overnight.